HDFC Bank Limited (HDB) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price predicted by analysts for HDB is $70.11, which is $18.51 above the current price.
-The public float for HDB is 1.83B and currently, short sellers hold a 0.18% ratio of that float.
-The average trading volume of HDB on March 15, 2023 was 1.35M shares.
+The average price suggested by analysts for HDB is $70.10, which is $17.69 above the current market price.
+The public float for HDB is 1.83B, and currently, shorts hold a 0.18% of that float.
+The average trading volume for HDB on March 16, 2023 was 1.35M shares.

 HDB’s Market Performance